What are the key statistics about melanoma skin cancer?

 - About 9,480 people are expected to die of melanoma (about 6,280 men and 3,200 women).

-Unlike many other common cancers, melanoma occurs in both younger and older people.
-Rates continue to increase with age and are highest among those in their 80s, but melanoma is not uncommon even among those younger than 30.
-In fact, it is one of the more common cancers in young adults (especially young women).
+The risk of melanoma increases with age – the average age at the time it is found is 61.
+But melanoma is not uncommon even among those younger than 30.
+In fact, it is one of the most common cancers in young adults (especially young women).